wdxlab/events/README.md

 #### `for(filter): Event`

-Creates an event that will only emit if an argument passes a filter
+Creates an event emitter that will only emit if an argument passes a filter

 > learn more on `Filtering` section